csae1152/SamzaHivePigNeo4J/README.md

 Use the GROUP operator to group data in a single relation.
 Use the COGROUP, inner JOIN, and outer JOIN operators to group or join data in two or more relations.
 Use the UNION operator to merge the contents of two or more relations.
 Use the SPLIT operator to partition the contents of a relation into multiple relations.

+Execution Framework

+One final decision we made was to not build a custom distributed execution system in Samza.
+Instead, execution is pluggable, and currently completely handled by YARN.
+This has two benefits.

+The first benefit is practical: there is another team of smart people working on the execution framework.
+YARN is developing at a rapid pace, and already supports a rich set of features around resource quotas and security.
+This allows you to control what portion of the cluster is allocated to which users and groups, and also control the resource utilization on individual nodes (CPU, memory, etc) via cgroups.
+YARN is run at massive scale to support Hadoop and will likely become an ubiquitous layer.
+Since Samza runs entirely through YARN, there are no separate daemons or masters to run beyond the YARN cluster itself.
+In other words, if you already have Kafka and YARN, you don’t need to install anything in order to run Samza jobs.